ELI5: How Do Tax Advantaged Accounts Work?

 Because you’ve already paid taxes on your contributions, any money withdrawn from a tax-exempt account will not be taxed.
 This can help you reduce your tax burden in the future.

 However, there are limitations to how much money you can contribute in a given year.
-Roth IRAs are capped at $6,000 (or $7,000 if you’re older than 50).
-Other tax-exempt accounts, like 529 savings plans, also have rules specific to the state you reside in.
+IRAs are capped at $6,500 (or $7,000 if you’re older than 50).
+Other tax-exempt accounts, like 529 savings plans, also have rules specific to the state they are in.

 How Do You Choose Which To Invest In?